ayushjaiswal22/Synapse/README.md

 ./demo.py
 ```

-### Available Classes To Train On (MSCOCO)
+### Available Classes To Train On (MS COCO)
 After downloading datasets you can run a script to find out about possible classes you can train on.
 The script is located at data/MSCOCO_API_categories.py

-For example : to get all classes with its ids (Note : you need the id of classes for later) call the following function : print_categories_from_name([]) and you will get the following output :
+For example: to get all classes with its ids (Note : you need the id of classes for later) call the following function: print_categories_from_name([]) and you will get the following output :

 ```Shell
 cd data